adriantanasse/CyberSecurity/04-MICROSOFT-365-ENGINEERING/01-M365-SECURITY-OPERATIONS/02-ATTACK-SIMULATION/README.md

 # Attack Scenario

-A simulated password spray attack was conducted against multiple user accounts within the TancoMedia Microsoft 365 environment.
+A simulated password spray attack was conducted against multiple user accounts within the **TancoMedia Microsoft 365 environment**.

-The attack generated authentication failures across several users to create realistic log activity for analysis and investigation.
+The attack generated **authentication failures** across several users to create realistic log activity for analysis and investigation.

 ---